anzerr/tricky.dname/README.md

 ### `Intro`
 Create files that have words that have the same ending as the valid extensions found on ovh.
+The files have a max length of 6 on the words.

-example: audit .it could be "securityaud.it"
+Example: audit .it could be `"securityaud.it"`

 ### `Files`